yijiano/tp/docs/UserGuide.md

 - Similarly, commands such as `edit`, `delete` will only work if the case of the item name matches exactly as stored in the inventory.

 Ensure you use the correct capitalization when interacting with items in the inventory.

+---

+### Expiry Date

+Under most commands, items with the same name but different expiry dates are treated as **different items**.
+Be very careful when reading command instructions:
+- **Include the expiry date** with the item name for commands where it is required to ensure the correct item entry is processed.
+- Always double-check the item's expiry date before executing commands like `delete` or `edit` to avoid unintentional modifications or deletions.